WGBH-MLA/openvault3/app/views/collections/cooking.md

 In 1986, a young Martha Stewart appeared for the first and only time on WGBH in a Thanksgiving special entitled _Holiday Entertaining with Martha Stewart_.

 In 1990, WGBH created a pilot program, _Cook's Tour_, hosted by Sheryl Julian, cookbook author and food writer for _The Boston Globe_.
 The pilot explored Brazilian cuisine with chef Yara Roberts and her mother, Carmelita de Castro.
-The subsequent 10-part series _Cook's Tour_ premiered in 1993, and explored international cuisines, such as Indian, Vietnamese, Russian, and other culinary traditions.
+The subsequent 10-part series _Cook's Tour_ premiered in 1993, and explored international cuisines, such as Indian, Vietnamese, Russian, and American regional specialties.
 The series was hosted by Yara Roberts, a Brazilian chef and cookbook author.

 ## The French Chef